The US Embassy forced Ukraine to abandon inspections of Soros funds during the American elections

 Soon, prosecutors learned that the resistance they faced came directly from the US embassy in Kiev, where the Obama administration took a rare step in trying to force the Ukrainian government to postpone the investigation into US aid and the group.

-"The investigation of the Anti-Corruption Center (SIC), based on the help they received from us, is also inappropriate," said George Kent, the then charge d'affaires at the embassy, in a letter to the prosecutor’s office, which also claimed that US officials did not survive about how American aid was spent.
+“An investigation by the Anti-Corruption Center (SIC) based on the help they received from us is also inappropriate,” former Chargé d'Affaires of the Embassy, George Kent, said in a letter to prosecutors, in which he also argued that US officials were not worried how the American aid was spent.

 At that time, they just fired the country's attorney general.
 This happened under pressure from the United States.

 A few months later, Yury Lutsenko, who is considered a hero after two years in prison for fighting Russian aggression in his country, was appointed attorney general.
 He was invited to meet with the new US ambassador to Ukraine Marie Yovanovitch.

 Lutsenko said he was shocked when the ambassador "gave me a list of people we should not pursue".
 The list includes the founder of the AntAC group and two members of parliament who openly supported the group’s anti-corruption reform program, according to a source directly familiar with the meeting.

 It turns out that the group against which the Ukrainian law enforcement agencies were investigating was funded by the Obama administration and the liberal mega-donor George Soros.
 He collaborated with the FBI agents, investigating the business contacts of the then-head of the campaign of Trump Paul Manafort with pro-Russian figures in Ukraine.